pablodecm/paper-inferno/paper/paper.md

 the problem as supervised learning classification.

 In many cases,
-the mixture structure of
+the nature of the generative model (a mixture of different processes) allows the treatment of the problem as signal (S) vs background (B) classification [@adam2015higgs], when the task becomes one of effectively estimating an approximation of $p_{S}(\boldsymbol{x})/p_{B}(\boldsymbol{x})$ which will vary monotonically with the likelihood ratio.
-the generative model allows the treatment of the problem as signal (S) vs background (B) classification [@adam2015higgs], effectively estimating an approximation of $p_{S}(\boldsymbol{x})/p_{B}(\boldsymbol{x})$ which will vary monotonically with the likelihood ratio.
+While the use of classifiers to learn a summary statistic can be effective and increase the discovery sensitivity, the simulations used to generate the samples for the classifier often depend on additional uncertain parameters (commonly referred as nuisance parameters).
-While the use of classifiers to learn a summary statistic can be effective and increase the discovery sensitivity, the simulations used to generate the samples for the classifier often depend on additional uncertain parameters.
-These parameters are not of immediate interest but have to be accounted for in order to make quantitative statements about the model parameters based on the data.
-Classification-based summary statistics cannot easily account for these effects, so the inference power is degraded when these additional parameters are taken into account.
+These nuisance parameters are not of immediate interest but have to be accounted for in order to make quantitative statements about the model parameters based on the data.
+Classification-based summary statistics cannot easily account for these effects, so the inference power is degraded when these additional nuisances are taken into account.

 In this work, we present a new machine learning method to construct non-linear sample summary statistics that directly